 Washington - Union is a very small town located in the state of Maine.
 With a population of 4,017 people and just one neighborhood, Washington - Union is the 108th largest community in Maine.

-A relatively large number of people in Washington - Union telecommute to their jobs.
-Overall, about 13.11% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 14.19% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The people who call Washington - Union home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Washington - Union residents report their race to be White, followed by Asian.
 Important ancestries of people in Washington - Union include English, Irish, French, German, and Scottish.